• Testing Lab

 • Functional fluids in aircraft and industrial machinery

 • Exemptions apply to the general prohibition.
-For example in some recycled plastics or some aerospace, automotive, or military applications;
+For example in circuit boards and wire harnesses, lubricants and greases for aerospace use and turbine engines, some recycled plastics, or some aerospace, automotive, or military applications (see the next section for more details);

 • Obligation to inform customers via Safety Data Sheet (SDS) or labeling;